opencog/atomese-simd/opencog/atoms/opencl/Design.md

   Atomese DAG in the same way that the OpenCL API expects the connections.

+The first option seems easiest.
+The fourth option seems most generic.
-I like this third option.
-But how would it work, in practice?
+How would this work, in practice?

 Wiring Diagrams
 ---------------
 Four choices for wiring diagrams:
-* `EvaluationLink` -- function-call-like
+* `ExecutionLink` -- function-call-like
 * `RuleLink` -- inference-like
 * `FilterLink` -- electronics-circuit-like
 * `Section` -- grammatical/sheaf-like